diegopacheco/java-pocs/pocs/us-holidats-simple/README.md

 ## Should this code be a service or a library?

-The main benefit of a service, you do much less migrations, things are more transparent.
+The main benefit of a service, you do fewer migrations, things are more transparent.
 For this case, so far, is the perfect library, since there is ZERO Dependencies, by definition is a Lean Library.
 While using the service approach, we could benefit from testing, adding more complex dates processing on the fly.